Barriers in Addiction Treatment for Women

 No matter how hopeless or helpless you may feel, there is a solution to your problem.
 You do not have to stay trapped in the endless cycle of obsession and compulsion driven by substance abuse.
 You can find a new way to live.
 There is no shame in being sick and admitting you need help to recover.

-We Provide Residential Treatment For Single Moms and Their Children
+Residential Treatment for Single Mothers and Their Children

-At New Directions for Women, we have been helping single moms get sober for more than 40 years.
+At New Directions for Women, we have been helping single mothers get sober for more than 40 years.
 Located in beautiful Orange County, California; we are run by women for women.
-We are one of the only treatment centers in the United States that welcomes women with children.
+We are one of the only treatment centers and rehab in the United States that welcomes women with children.

 We understand that addiction is a family disease.
 It not only affects the addicted woman; it affects her children, family members, and loved ones.
 Our program is designed to support women through the healing process by addressing all aspects of the recovering woman.
 This includes providing a stable environment and therapy for her children.

 We provide a full continuum of care – from detox all the way to sober living.
-If you are a single mom and you are ready to reclaim your life, it may be time for you to consider staying with us for inpatient treatment.
+If you are a single mother and you are ready to reclaim your life, it may be time for you to consider staying with us for inpatient treatment rehab.

 Please Keep in Mind – Outpatient Treatment is an Option

-However; if your personal, professional, or family responsibilities prevent you from going for residential treatment, you have another option.
-Quite often, single moms simply don’t realize that they can still get help while staying at home to take care of their children and go to work.
+However; if your personal, professional, or family responsibilities prevent you from going for residential treatment and rehab, you have another option.
+Quite often, single mothers simply don’t realize that they can still get help while staying at home to take care of their children and go to work.

-At New Directions for Women, we offer an Intensive Outpatient Program (IOP) that allows single moms the flexibility they need to get help.
-IOP takes place on our campus in the evenings, (Please insert number) times a week.
+At New Directions for Women, we offer an Intensive Outpatient Program (IOP) that allows single mothers the flexibility they need to get help.
+IOP takes place on our campus in the evenings, several times a week.

 What is IOP?